Managing Clinical Knowledge for Healthcare Improvement

-The George Washington University’s (GW) online Bachelor of Science in Health Sciences (BSHS) in Clinical Operations and Healthcare Management teaches you what it takes to manage a clinically effective, cost-efficient, health care delivery system to improve overall patient care and safety.
-This program has been designed to provide learners with the key skills and knowledge needed to manage clinical operations across the continuum of care.
-Health care operations is one of the fastest growing fields in the nation.
+The George Washington University’s (GW) online Bachelor of Science in Health Sciences (BSHS) in Clinical Operations and Healthcare Management is a degree-completion program that teaches you what it takes to manage clinical operations services and improve overall patient care and safety through cost-efficient clinical healthcare delivery system.
+This program explores managing clinical knowledge for healthcare improvement while providing learners with the credentials to meet the clinical medical practice requirements in one of the fastest-growing fields in the nation.

 Learn More Today